castai/docs/docs/guides/cloud-permissions.md

 * Enables required GCP services and APIs for the project
 * Creates IAM service account and assigns required roles to it
-* Generates IAM service account key which is used by Cast AI components to manage GKE and GCP resources on customer's behalf
+* Generates IAM service account key which is used by CAST AI components to manage GKE and GCP resources on customer's behalf

 ### GCP Services and APIs used by CAST AI